How Aurora Forecast Works — Methodology & Data Sources

 Magnetic Latitude (MLAT)

-Each location's magnetic latitude is computed using the NOAA geomagnetic field calculator based on the IGRF (International Geomagnetic Reference Field) model.
+Each location's magnetic latitude is computed from a genuine AACGM-v2 grid generated at 110 km altitude for the model epoch, then bilinearly interpolated at runtime.
+Where AACGM-v2 is undefined near the magnetic equator, AuroraMe explicitly falls back to a dipole approximation.
 Magnetic latitude determines the minimum Kp required for aurora visibility at a given location — this differs from geographic latitude because Earth's magnetic pole is offset from the geographic pole.

 The 5-Factor Prediction Algorithm